tadlr/Code-snippets/README.md

 Tay Fox or Gustavo Ramirez?
 ---------------------------

 You might see both names associated with my work. **Taylor Jay Fox** is the pen name I use for my creative editorial projects, while **Gustavo Ramirez** is my real name.
-I use the Tay Fox identity for my creative pursuits, such as writing, storytelling, and other artistic endeavors, while I reserve my given name for professional software development and technical projects.
+I use the Tay Fox identity for my creative pursuits, such as writing, storytelling, and other artistic endeavours, while I reserve my given name for professional software development and technical projects.
 Both identities reflect different aspects of my skills and passions.

 How to Use This Repository
 --------------------------